 Toothache and jaw pain are common complaints.
 There may be severe pain to pressure, or to hot or cold stimuli.
 The pain may persist for longer than 15 seconds after the stimulus is removed.
 As the area of inflammation increases, the pain becomes more severe.
 It may radiate to the cheek, the ear, or the jaw.
 Other signs and symptoms that may lead you to seek care include the following:

-These signs and symptoms may sometimes be associated with dental decay or gum disease (periodontal disease).
+These signs and symptoms may sometimes be associated with dental decay, tooth fracture, or gum disease (periodontal disease).
 Dental decay or an area of redness around the tooth's gum line may point to the source of pain.
 If you tap an infected tooth, it may make the pain more intense.
 This sign may point to the problem tooth even if the tooth appears normal.